danielmess/taggr/README.md

 6) Error handling on the backend side to handle adding a new photo that has no tags given
 7) Better styling in general.
 8) much much better JDoc-style documentation of my methods and functions
+9) Porting the backend of taggr to be hosted by heroku and the frontend to be hosted by netlify to make it easier for people to use!
+10) Code cleanup!!

-<del>9) populating the database with an example user so you can see how taggr looks and functions right off the bat without adding photos yourself</del> **implemented 4-6-21!**
+<del>10) populating the database with an example user so you can see how taggr looks and functions right off the bat without adding photos yourself</del> **implemented 4-6-21!**

 Thanks go to: